o3de/o3de.org/content/docs/userguide/write-component-mode.md

 ---
-description: ' Write a &CM; for your component in &ALYlong;. '
+description: ' Write a Component Mode for your component in Amazon Lumberyard. '
-title: 'Step 3: Write a New &CM;'
+title: 'Step 3: Write a New Component Mode'
 ---
 # Step 3: Write a New Component Mode {#write-component-mode}